CoMoSpeech: One-Step Speech and Singing Voice Synthesis via Consistency Model: Background of Consistency Model

 for any $t$ and $t^{\prime}$, and

-In this way, a consistency model can be obtained, and one-step sampling $D(\mathbf{x}_T, T )$ can be achieved since all points in the sampling trajectory of probability flow ODE is directly linked to the original distribution $p_0(\mathbf{x})$.
+In this way, a consistency model can be obtained, and one-step sampling $D(\mathbf{x}_T, T )$ can be achieved since all points on a sampling trajectory of probability flow ODE is directly linked to the trajectory’s origin. $p_0(\mathbf{x})$.
 The consistency model can be trained either in isolation or by distilling from a pre-trained diffusion-based teacher model, and the later approach generally produces better performances.
-Detailed discussions can be referred to \citep{song2023consistency}.
-In our work, a distillation-based consistency model for speech synthesis, called CoMoSpeech, is proposed as below.
+Detailed discussions can be referred to \cite{song2023consistency}.
+In our work, a distillation-based consistency model for speech synthesis, called CoMoSpeech, is proposed below.